Simanta-076/MERN-Task/readme.md

 ## Features

 - CRUD operations for managing data.
-- User interface for CRUD operations.
+- User interface for CRUD operations using React.
-- Separate `UserTable` frontend displaying registered users.
+- Separate `UserTable` frontend displaying registered users using HTML, jquery, CSS and Bootstrap.

 ## Technologies Used